The Harry Gentle Visiting Fellowships at Griffith University

 About Harry Gentle and the Fellowships

-Harry Gentle was a Griffith University alumnus who studied politics and history in the 1980s in the Griffith School of Humanities.
-He left a generous bequest upon his death to support the ongoing study of Australian history to the 1850s.
-With that support the Harry Gentle Resource Centre at Griffith University is developing a portal of research dedicated to the study of the peoples and lands of Australia, with an initial focus on the area that became Queensland and its borderlands in the nineteenth century.
-We encourage creative approaches to documenting, representing and interpreting that history.
+Harry Gentle was a Griffith University alumnus who studied politics and history in the 1980s at the Griffith School of Humanities.
+He left a generous bequest upon his death to support the study of Australian colonial history.
+The Harry Gentle Resource Centre (HGRC) at Griffith University was established to promote the study of the peoples and lands of Australia, with an initial focus on the area that became Queensland and its borderlands in the nineteenth century.
+We encourage creative approaches to documenting, representing, and interpreting that history.

-Our aim is to offer an online portal of interactive resources, research publications, commentaries and research aids to facilitate access to published and unpublished information for this period, an era of important intercultural encounters.
-We seek to document particularly the lives and experiences of those persons, groups and organisations that have not been the subject of historical investigation.
+The Centre hosts an online portal of interactive resources, research publications, commentaries, and research aids to facilitate access to published and unpublished information for this period, an era of critical intercultural encounters.
+Visiting Fellows play an essential role in developing these resources.
 We acknowledge the diverse people, groups and claims on country that made up the early colonial period, including Indigenous diplomats, resisters, interpreters and guides, convicts and free-born, shipwreck survivors and settlers, religious and military – the whole range of contributors to a new era.
+We seek to document the lives and experiences of those persons, groups and organisations that have not been the subject of historical investigation.

-We invite applications from innovative scholars in a discipline relevant to digital history or the creative arts to join us for a period as Visiting Fellow, and contribute to the aims of the Harry Gentle Resource Centre.
-The outcome of your research on resources related to the early settlement of Queensland may be presented via creative works such as photographic or art exhibitions, short stories or historical documentaries as well as through conventional publication.
+HGRC invites applications from innovative scholars in disciplines relevant to digital history or the creative arts to join us for a period as Visiting Fellow and contribute to the aims of the Harry Gentle Resource Centre.
+The outcome of your research on resources related to the early settlement of Queensland may be presented via creative works such as photographic or art exhibitions, short stories, or historical documentaries, as well as through conventional publication.

-Three Fellowships are available for commencement in August 2021.
+Fellowships are available for commencement before January 2024.
 We offer shared office space, staff access to Griffith University resources and the growing digital resources of the Harry Gentle Resource Centre.
 An honorarium of $7,500 is attached to each Visiting Fellowship.
-The duration of the Fellowship is flexible up to a period of one year.
+The duration of the Fellowship is flexible, up to a period of one year.

 The Harry Gentle Resource Centre is located within the Griffith Centre for Social and Cultural Research, and Visiting Fellows will have the opportunity to engage in the Centre’s research events and culture.
-A Visiting Fellow will be asked to present a public lecture towards the end of their tenure and to contribute to our publication output in print and digital forms.
-We also expect Visiting Fellows to submit an interim report on their progress and a final report on outcomes at the conclusion of the fellowship.
+Conditions of the award include presenting a public lecture and contributing to our publication output in print and digital forms.
+Funding is contingent on the satisfactory submission of an interim and final report.

 How to apply